adicu/ninja-unix/README.md

 database engine packages are commonly named "foomatic-db" and "foomatic-db-engine" respectively.

-To add a single printer, run `sudo ./addprinter.sh name location`.
-Here `name` is the name of the printer as given by the CUIT website.
-Location is a human-readable description of the location.
-For example

-	sudo ./addprinter.sh butler300a Butler

-will add one of the butler printers.
 To add all the printers, run the command

-	sudo ./addall.sh
+	sudo ./addprinters.sh

 This will most likely take a long time.
-For convenience, you may supply an argument to addall.sh to only add printers in a certain location.
+If you want to add a specific printer supply an argument to the program.
 For instance

-	sudo ./addall.sh butler
+	sudo ./addprinters.sh butler

-will add only the printers in Butler Library.
+will add only the printers in butler library, whereas

+	sudo ./addprinters.sh butler301a

+will add a specific printer in butler.